ZWU-001/CPBounded/README.md

 - `Combined_prediction_interval.csv`: This CSV file contains the true outcome values, point predictions, prediction intervals, and coverage indicators for each test point, evaluated under all considered model frameworks.
 - `Prediction_interval_all_frameworks.R`: This R code visualizes prediction results (`Combined_prediction_interval.csv`) of all model frameworks into one figure.
-- `Bootstrap_prediction.R`: This R code implemented bootstrap-based prediction intervals approach from the work of Espinheira et al. (2014).
+- `Bootstrap_prediction.R`: This R code implements bootstrap-based prediction intervals approach from the work of Espinheira et al. (2014).
--
+- `Split_union_intersection.R`: This R code implements the union and intersection prediction intervals for the split CP under all frameworks.
+- `Full_union_intersection.R`: This R code implements the union and intersection prediction intervals for the full CP under all frameworks.

 Each script produces prediction intervals under the specified model and conformal method.